Spicy Butter and Herb Baked Oysters

 - Bake until golden

-- Sprinkle with fresh chopped parsley the serve with extra hot sauce on the side a lemon wedges
+- Garnish with fresh chopped parsley the serve with extra hot sauce on the side a lemon wedges

 If you like this recipe you will love these: